Thermalization processes induced by quantum monitoring in multi-level systems: Non-equilibrium dynamics

 which is thus a random variable.
-By considering the performed projective measurements as random exogenous genuinely-quantum processes, one can classify the internal energy variation $\Delta U$ as heat $Q$, absorbed or emitted by the system\,\cite{GherardiniPRE2018}.
+By considering each projective measurement as a random exogenous genuinely-quantum process, one can identify the internal energy variation $\Delta U$ as heat $Q$, absorbed or emitted by the system\,\cite{GherardiniPRE2018}.